jordeguevara/Testing/README.md

 npm run test-with-coverage
 ```

-in root dir, there will be a folder called coverage, look for an index.html and open it with the browser
+in root directory, there will be a folder called coverage, look for an index.html and open it with the browser

 This will show detailed view of test coverage